 There is so much to see and do, including the Curator Picks from this year’s festival programme, studio latest and collections.
 The attractions that caught our eye from the programme include:

 Clerkenwell is a hub for architecture and design, home to some of the most prestigious studios and practices of the capital.
-On Friday 10thof June, you can head to Clerkenwell and immerse yourself in a variety of studio late sessions, which you can find out more about here.
+On Friday 10thof June, you can head to Clerkenwell and immerse yourself in a variety of studio late sessions.

 Some of our dedicated and expert Architecture Recruitment team are excited to be in attendance.